warriorhub/warriorhub.github.io/index.md

 ### Search Events Page

 Anyone visiting the site can also search through the events in the database through the Search Events page.
-They have the option of searching by name, location, organization, or date.
+They have the option of searching by name, location, organization, or date, they can also scroll through upcoming events.

 <p align="center">
   <img src="images/web/search_events1.png" alt="Search Events Page" width="100%">